jdibble21/P2-Forest-Run/README.md

 # Project 2, Iteration 2: Spit and Polish
-First Iteration of a multi part project by Jacob Dibble
+Second Iteration of a multi part project by Jacob Dibble

-2D Platforming game set in a forest environment with spike pits and two enemy sprites
+2D Platforming game set in a forest environment with spike pits and an enemy sprite

 Github Pages: https://bsu-cs315.github.io/P2-Forest-Run/